<?xml version="1.0" encoding="UTF-8"?>

 <link><![CDATA[https://en.ara.cat/politics/judge-calama-asks-for-an-investigation-into-the-leaks-in-the-zapatero-case_1_5779704.html]]></link>

-<description><![CDATA[<p><img src="https://static1.ara.cat/clip/dcc81681-d79e-4cf9-91e5-c5f2cf26d338_16-9-aspect-ratio_default_0.jpg" /></p><p>The day after it was leaked <a href="https://en.ara.cat/politics/zapatero-to-his-secretary-in-july-2025-can-t-have-english-messy-with-junts_1_5779199.html" >José Luis Rodríguez Zapatero's private conversations and diaries</a>, Judge José Luis Calama, the investigating judge in the Plus Ultra case at the National Court, has requested that these leaks be investigated.
-Calama has made the request to the investigation section of the Madrid court of instance, urging it to identify those responsible for the leaks, which he considers potentially criminal.
-The magistrate emphasizes that the facts have "gravity" and could fit into "criminal offenses of revealing reserved proceedings."
-In parallel, the former Spanish president has requested from Calama the "general nullity of the proceedings" of the case for violation of rights.
-According to ARA, Zapatero maintains that an "illicitly analyzed piece of evidence" has been incorporated.</p>]]></description>
+<description><![CDATA[<p><img src="https://static1.ara.cat/clip/dcc81681-d79e-4cf9-91e5-c5f2cf26d338_16-9-aspect-ratio_default_0.jpg" /></p><p>The day after they came to light <a href="https://en.ara.cat/politics/zapatero-to-his-secretary-in-july-2025-can-t-have-english-messy-with-junts_1_5779199.html" >the private conversations and diaries of José Luis Rodríguez Zapatero</a>, Judge José Luis Calama, the investigating judge of the Plus Ultra case at the National Court, has requested that the leaks be investigated.
+Calama has sent the request to the courts of Madrid, urging them to identify those responsible for the leaks, which he considers potentially criminal.
+The magistrate emphasizes that the facts have "gravity" and could fit into criminal offenses of revealing reserved proceedings.
+In parallel, the former Spanish president has requested Calama to nullify all actions in the case due to the violation of four fundamental rights.
+According to the document, to which ARA has had access, Zapatero claims that an "illicitly analyzed piece of evidence" has been incorporated into the proceedings.</p>]]></description>

 <dc:creator><![CDATA[Andrea Zamorano]]></dc:creator>